ethereum-optimism/optimism/specs/superchain-configuration.md

 #### Paused identifiers

-The Guardian may distributed a set of presigned transactions to trusted partners, so that the `pause()` method may be called as quickly as possible in the event of an emergency.
-Although this increases the risk of the system being paused unnecessarily, this is preferable to not pausing when assets are legitimately vulnerable.

-When the system is paused the `Paused(string identifier)` event is emitted, which enables easy attribution of which partner triggered the pause.
+When the system is paused the `Paused(string identifier)` event is emitted.
+This allows for the caller to provide additional information to be used during incident response.

 #### Scope of pausability